blackappsolutions/core-content-jobs/README.md

 <a name="bulk"></a>bulkPublish / bulkUnpublish
 ----------------------------------------------

-Runs the CoreMedia tool [BulkPublish](https://documentation.coremedia.com/cmcc-10/artifacts/2104/webhelp/contentserver-en/content/bulkpublish.html) with the following default properties:
+Runs the CoreMedia tool [BulkPublish](https://documentation.coremedia.com/cmcc-10/artifacts/2104/webhelp/contentserver-en/content/bulkpublish.html) with the following default parameters: `--verbose --checkin --approve --publish` (or `--unpublish`)

-"--checkin"
-"--approve"
-**"--publish"**/**"--unpublish"**
-"--verbose"

 To instrument this job, the following properties needs to be set: